Global Squid Supply Chain Roundtable

 Environmental Notes

-• Bycatch of non-squid species is likely to be low.
+• Bycatch of non-squid species is likely to be low and no bait is used.

 • This fishery is unlikely to have a significant impact on the sea bed.